Here is a list of interesting shark idioms in the English language.

 3 – A hammerhead is a person of low intelligence, meaning their head is as hard as a hammer.
 It can also be used to describe people who have a drug addiction.

-Example – He is such a hammerhead, he lost his phone again this week.
+Example – He is such a hammerhead that he lost his phone again this week.

 4 – The idiom to jump the shark refers to television series that become ridiculous after a long time on-air and never return to being as good as they once were.
 This idiom originates from a scene in the famous TV series Happy Days, where one of the main characters (Fonzi) jumps a shark while waterskiing.
 It can also be used to describe other periods of success that have come to an end.